torrejonv/teranode/docs/services/blockValidation.md

   * First, the service validates all the block subtrees.
     * For each subtree, we check if it is known.
 If not, we kick off a subtree validation process (see section 2.2.3 for more details).
   * The validator retrieves the last 100 block headers, which are used to validate the block data.
 We can see more about this specific step in the section 2.2.4.
-  * The validator stores the coinbase Tx in the Tx Meta Store and the Tx Store.
+  * The validator stores the coinbase Tx in the UTXO Store and the Tx Store.
   * The validator adds the block to the Blockchain.
   * For each Subtree in the block, the validator updates the TTL (Time To Live) to zero for the subtree.
 This allows the Store to clear out data the services will no longer use.
-  * For each Tx for each Subtree, we set the Tx as mined in the Tx Meta Store.
-This allows the Tx Meta Store to know which blocks the Tx is in.
+  * For each Tx for each Subtree, we set the Tx as mined in the UTXO Store.
+This allows the UTXO Store to know which block(s) the Tx is in.
   * Should an error occur during the validation process, the block will be invalidated and removed from the blockchain.

 Note - there is a `optimisticMining` setting that allows to reverse the block validation and block addition to the blockchain steps.